Incorporation of model accuracy in gravitational wave Bayesian inference: Methods

 with $\Phi \in[0,2\pi]$ and the usual parametrization \be \f{x^2}{A^2\sinh^2\mu} + \f{y^2}{A^2\cosh^2\mu} = 1 . \ee For an ellipse of fixed size, $A$ and $\mu$ are obtained from the relations $A \sinh\mu = a, A\cosh\mu=b$.
 Note that in equations~(\ref{eq:ellipse_x}-\ref{eq:ellipse_parametrization}), we swapped $\cosh\mu$ and $\sinh\mu$ because, as we show below, our ellipses are prolate, i.e., $a<b$.

-Here, we aim to create a grid based on ``concentric'' ellipses of the same aspect ratio starting with the outermost one (orange curve in the left panel of Fig.~\ref{fig:regular_grid_chi_perp_chi_eff}).
+Here, we aim to create a grid based on ``concentric'' ellipses of the same aspect ratio starting with the outermost one (orange curve in the left panel of Supplementary Figure 4).
 With $A$ and $\mu$ fixed, we create an elliptical grid of our choosing via